Everything You Need to Know About Bose SoundControl Hearing Aids

 For older adults looking for various colors, styles, and models, the Bose SoundControl probably won't suit your fancy.
 The company has kept its product offering clean and straightforward with one style and one color (gray).
 We appreciate the simplicity, but if you're looking for a diversified product lineup, check out our Phonak review.
 They offer seven color options and multiple styles and models.

-Did You Know: Bose partnered with Northwestern University to conduct a study on 75 participants with hearing loss.
-The study found that users were happier with the sound quality of the Bose hearing aids compared to prescription-fit users.
+Fun Fact: Bose partnered with Northwestern University to conduct a study on 75 participants with hearing loss.
+The study found that users were happier with the sound quality of the Bose hearing aids compared to prescription-fit users.1

 According to Bose, the SoundControl Hearing Aids were developed by the company's experienced scientists, audiologists, and engineers.2 This team developed CustomTune technology that allows wearers to personalize their listening experience with professional precision using the Bose Hear app (more on that below).
 At less than $1,000 per pair, we think this is pretty valuable technology at a wallet-friendly price.